zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 Wazuh rules inspect the `event` field in each log.
 For example, a `verify_failed` or `missing_tsr` event may indicate tampering or broken evidence chains.

-You can utilize these rules, just remember to update the rule IDs and groups to align your environment:
+You can utilise these rules, just remember to update the rule IDs and groups to align your environment:

 ```xml
 <group name="custom,timestamping,">